tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 While traditional consensus protocols require *O*(n<sup>2</sup>) communication, their communication complexity ranges from *O(kn log n)* to *O(kn)* for some security parameter *k<<n*.
 In a sense, Team Rocket highlight that the communication complexity of their protocols is less intensive than that of *O*(n<sup>2</sup>) communications, thus making these protocols faster and more scalable.

+To backtrack a bit, Big _O_ notation is used in Computer Science to describe the performance or complexity of an algorithm.
+It descibes the worst-case scenario and can be used to describe the execution time required by an algorithm. [[49]] In the case of consensus algorithms, _O_ describes a finite expected number of steps or operations. [[50]] For example, _O_(1) describes an algorithm that will always execute in teh same time regardless of the size of the input data set. _O_(n)_ describes an algorithm whose performnace will grow linearly and in direct proportion to the size of the input data set.*O*(n<sup>2</sup>)represents an algorithm whose performance is directly proportional to the sqaure of the size of the input data set.

 The reason for this is *O*(n<sup>2</sup>) suggests that the rate of growth of function is determined by n<sup>2</sup> where *n* is the number of people on the network.
 Thus, the addition of a person exponentially increases the time taken to disseminate the information on the network while traditional consensus protocols require everyone to communicate with one another- making it a laborious process. [[18]]

 Despite assuming a synchronous network, which is susceptible to the DoS attacks, this new family of protocols "reaches a level of security that is simply good enough while surging forward with other advancements". [[18]]